sergiorico/backend/docs/api.rst

             }
         }

+   :statuscode 400: entry_id must be an int
    :statuscode 403: must be member of at least one of the collections that own the entry

 Account
 -------

 .. http:post:: /v1/account/login

+   Authenticate user.

+   :statuscode 200: ok, user is logged in on the returned session token
+   :statuscode 400: email/passw combination is invalid

 .. http:post:: /v1/account/register

+   Register new user.

+   :statuscode 200: ok, registration email has been sent
+   :statuscode 400: email is already registered

 Reset password
 ~~~~~~~~~~~~~~~~~~~~~~
+The password reset process is simple:

+ * User clicks 'reset my password' and enters email
+ * (1) Email is sent to the email address
+ * User clicks on link in received email
+ * Backend checks token in url, sets session flag and forwards to frontend
+ * User enters new password and submits new password
+ * User is now logged in and the old password has been replaced

 .. http:post:: /v1/account/reset-password

+   Send an password reset request.
+Matches (1) in the description above.

+   :statuscode 200: ok

-.. http:get:: /v1/account/reset-password
+.. http:get:: /v1/account/reset-password?(string:token)

+   Consume the reset token and return a new, flagged, session id.
+Forwards to frontend.

+   :param token: a querystring value of the reset token found in the email
+   :type token: string

+   :statuscode 302: ok, forwarding to frontend
+   :statuscode 400: invalid password reset token

 access check 1